otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/01-introduction-to-unity-scripting/lecture-notes/01-introduction-to-unity-scripting.md

 We'll break down exactly what each of these terms means later.
 For now, just know that we've created a variable called `RotationSpeed` with a default value of `50`.

-Look at the inspector view with your Wheel Game Object selected.
-You will see that under the Rotate Component, there is a new editable text field called `Rotation Speed`.
+Look at the inspector view with your **Wheel Game Object** selected.
+You will see that under the **Rotate Component**, there is a new editable text field called `Rotation Speed`.
 This is the variable we just created, and it's editable directly in Unity.
 Cool!

 Play around with different values in this field and see how they affect the windmill when the game is playing.

 **Lesson takeaways:**
  - Unity is a powerful game engine
 - The main views you will use while working are the scene, hierarchy, project, and inspector views.
 Get familiar with them.
 - We can write scripts to change things in our scene while the game is running.
 - We can use variables to make our code cleaner and our components usable for non-programmers.